Approval of active substances

 - Approvals Register (for active substances approved in Great Britain)

 - EU database (for active substances approved in the EU)

 Renewal of approval of active substances

 Active substances are initially approved for a fixed period (usually 10 years).
 If they are to remain approved after that period, they must be re-assessed to ensure that they continue to be without unacceptable risk to people or the environment according to the latest standards of assessment.

 Renewal of active substances is organised in phased programmes depending on the expiry date of the approval.
-Further information about the renewal process can be found on the EU website and the UK overview:
+Further information about the renewal process can be found on the EU website and the GB overview:

 - GB guidance - information about the renewal of approval of active substances